4ms/stm32mp2-baremetal/hal-dma/README.md

 ```

 The tick values are in milliseconds, you can use a stopwatch to verify the values increment by 1000 every second.

+The example should work if you change the memory region to be in DDR, SYSRAM,
+SRAM1, etc. You can do that by changing the `__attribute__((section())))` name at
+the top of main.cc.
+The linkscript.ld has the section names.